 Fishing the Tarago River Streams

+The main river holds trout, redfin, carp, blackfish and Eels but fishing in the main reservoir has recently become prohibited.
+Watch this space as we know local fishing bodies are keenly protesting to have this system reopened for fishing to anglers once again.
 However, the surrounding trout fishing can be exceptional walking the streams within scenic farmlands.
 Casting flies, floating or shallow diving lures and unweighted baits such as worms and crickets are great techniques.
 The streams off Noojee, Neerim south and towards East Gippsland offer terrific opportunities to catch wild brown trout.
 You may have to walk through some rugged areas to find proper spots to fish, or you can walk upstream in search of deeper pools to try.
 These streams are a great spot for fishing during the opening of trout season as water is generally high and clean flowing from Mt Baw Baw.
 Most of the streams are quite shallow between half a meter to 1.5 meters and 5 – 10 meters wide.

+This is an amazing spot for fly fishing.
+We suggest a 1-3 or 2-4 kilo fishing rod.
+Coupled with a 2000, 2500 or 3000 size reel that’s been spooled with a decent quality braid between 4-8 pound.
+Then finished with roughly a rod length of a quality fluorocarbon leader.
 The main river holds plenty of carp.
 Fishing from the banks with corn, scrub worms and bread will work very well.
-It also might be worth upgrading to heavier rod and line as there are some big ones in there.
+It also might be worth upgrading to a heavier rod and line as there are some big ones in there.
 If you plan on fishing with bait from the banks then Scrub worms, corn, mudeye and Power bait and great options.
 This is a great location for lures and soft plastics.
 Click here to read our guide on the best lures to catch redfin.
 Long casting metal lures are great for land-based anglers.
 Top options include the nories wasaby and pontoon 21 paco spoon.
 Both are great for targeting both trout and redfin.
 Shallow diving hard body lures such as bullet lures, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.
 Soft plastics and spinners are also fantastic options.

 When bait fishing a 3-5 kilo rod, with a 4000 size reel spooled with 8 pound line is a good all-round choice.
 A light running sinker rig, with a small sinker to a swivel, 50cm of leader with a size 6 hook.
 When targeting Trout and Redfin fish as light as possible which will make the experience more fun and improve your chances.
 Redfin will actively take many baits or lures.
 To maximize your chances fish with a 1-3 or 2-4 kilo rod.
-The mainline spooled with 4 pound braid finished with a good quality leader.
+The main line spooled with 4 pound braid finished with a good quality leader.

 An aerial video of Tarago Reservoir and river can be seen here